hellboy1975/aoc2023/README.md

 ```

 I'm pretty confident this would have worked, however the various regex libraries available for Go don't support this syntax.
 As I'm keen to move on to Day 2,
-I have decided refactoring this (again) isn't worth the effort)
+I have decided refactoring this (again) isn't worth the effort.

 ## References